bolducke/bolducke.github.io/_projects/ift6113_geometry_processing.md

     <center>
             <div>
-                Mesh deformation based on the red handle using a custom implementation of ARAP.
+                Mesh deformation based on the red handle using an implementation of ARAP.
             </div>
     </center>
 </div>